Westville, KwaZulu-Natal

-Westville is an area in KwaZulu-Natal, South Africa, and is just west and inland of Durban.
-It was a formerly independent town however it became part of the eThekwini Metropolitan Municipality in 2002.
-Westville is situated 10 km inland from the Durban CBD.
-The climate is subtropical; Westville experiences mild, dry winters, and hot, humid summers with frequent later afternoon downpours.
+Westville is an area in KwaZulu-Natal, South Africa, and is just west and 10 km inland from the Durban CBD.
+It was formerly an independent municipality and became part of the eThekwini Metropolitan Municipality in 2002.

-Westville is also central to a few townships, namely Cato Manor, Clermont and Chesterville.
+The climate is subtropical; Westville experiences mild, dry winters, and hot, humid summers with frequent late afternoon downpours.

 History

-The settlement began in 1847 as the farm Westville (named in honour of Martin West, the first British lieutenant-governor of what was then the province of Natal).
+The settlement began in 1847 as the farm "Westville" (named in honour of Martin West, the first British lieutenant-governor of what was then the province of Natal).
 In March 1848 a group of Germans, brought out by Jonas Bergtheil, arrived in Port Natal to settle the area and farm cotton.
 They established several farms both in Westville and neighbouring New Germany (the two settlements are separated by the Palmiet Valley), and were a tight-knit community.
 The Westville settlers would travel through Palmiet Valley on Sundays to attend the Lutheran Church in New Germany.
 When their cotton crops failed the first year, settlers were granted permission to farm other crops like potatoes, mielies (corn), barley and oats.
 The city of Durban provided a ready market for their produce.

 The 'German House' owned by the Lange family on what is today Jan Hofmeyr Road became an important stopover for those travelling the Old Main Road between Durban and Pietermaritzburg.
-The Outspan Tree alongside the hostelry is now a national monument.
+The Outspan Tree (derived from the Afrikaans uitspan: out-span or to rest) alongside the hostelry is where travelers could rest is now a national monument.
+The Outspan Tree that stands there currently is a younger offspring of the original that was cut down in the early 1900's.
 The Bergtheil Museum, located on what is today 16 Queen's Avenue, was built in the 1840s and is the oldest remaining house in Westville.
 It offers visitors an idea of early settler dwellings and farming practices.

 The 1850s saw the addition of Scottish and English settlers to Westville.
 In the 1870s, Indian market gardeners moved into the area too.
 In time, the German settlers integrated with other settlers and began to speak English.

 Westville was proclaimed a borough in 1956.
-It was incorporated into eThekwini as part of the post-apartheid reorganisation of South Africa's municipalities.
+It was incorporated into the eThekwini Metropolitan Municipality, along with Durban and various surrounding towns, suburbs and villages as part of the post-apartheid re-organisation of South Africa's municipalities.

 Geography

-Westville is located an elevation of between 107m and 300m above sea level on the undulating rolling hills in the Inner West region of eThekwini between the uMbilo River to the south and the Palmiet River and Reservoir Hills to the north.
+Westville is situated approximately between 107m (351ft) and 300m (984ft) above sea level in the hills above Durban and roughly extends between the Palmiet River to the north and the uMbilo River to the south.
+Its surrounding suburbs include Queensburgh to the south, Clermont to the north-west, Pinetown to the west, Reservoir Hills to the north (part of Durban) and Sherwood to the east (part of Durban).
+It is also centrally located to a few surrounding townships, namely Cato Manor, Clermont and Chesterville.

-Westville is bordered by the city of Durban to the east and north (Reservoir Hills), Queensburgh to the south, Clermont to the north-west and Pinetown to the west.

 Suburban areas

-Westville's Central Business District (CBD) is located to the western boundary of Westville to the south of the M13 highway and mainly concentrated around its main road, Westville Road as well as Church Road.

-Westville consists of 6 suburban areas including: